Blog

 on Mon, Jul 06, 2020 By | Jeremy Greer | 0 Comments | Glossary

-The preferred way to resolve legal cases is with behind the scenes “deals” that are often done even before it reaches a judge and jury.
+The preferred way to resolve legal cases is with behind-the-scenes “deals” that are often done even before it reaches a judge and jury.
 Rather than undergoing an expensive and time-consuming court hearing, these “deals” can eradicate the entire process while potentially benefiting both parties to a certain degree.

 Read More